Royal New Zealand Air Force: Symbols, flags and emblems

 The RNZAF ensign was approved in 1939, based on the ensign of the Royal Air Force, with the letters "NZ" inserted within the roundel.
 Until the 1950s NZPAF and RNZAF aircraft flew with Royal Air Force roundels; sometimes only the "NZ" prefix to the serial number revealed its nationality within the Commonwealth.
 A white kiwi or silver fern on a black background or a New Zealand flag frequently appeared on RNZAF aircraft, and also on RAF aircraft with NZ aircrew.
 Map outlines of New Zealand with a Kiwi superimposed appeared on the tails of Canberras flown from Singapore in the Malayan Emergency; Venoms used in the conflict had a white kiwi on a black tail.

 From the mid-1950s RNZAF roundels were modified by a fern frond within the inner red circle.
 Several colours were tried, including green, gold and finally white.
 The first two were too difficult to spot and the last looked too much like a white feather that further attempts with ferns were dropped and the Kiwi bird was adopted at the end of the 1960s.
 To assist camouflage in the 1980s the white was sometimes eliminated, giving a red kiwi within a blue circle (e.g. on Hercules, Aermacchis and Skyhawks).

-The kiwi roundel is now frequently a black circle around a black kiwi (Hercules, Iroquois) or two-tone grey (Orion, Sea Sprite).
+Since the early 2000’s, the kiwi roundel is now a black circle around a black kiwi (C-130J Super Hercules, NH-90, Augusta 109) or two-tone grey for maritime aircraft, (P-8 Poseidon, SH-2G Seasprite).
 The nose is always forward and on wings the legs are inwards, towards to the fuselage.
+Training aircraft such as the T-6 Texan II retain the traditional blue, red and white kiwi roundel.

+The use of the kiwi, a flightless bird, on the roundel has been the source of some amusement both in New Zealand and overseas.